-The following study plan summarizes the courses and credit distribution for the Masters of Science (MS) in Computer and Communications Engineering.
+The following study plan summarizes the courses and credit distribution for the Masters of Science (MS) in Computer and Communications Engineering (CCE).
 The following study plan serves as a roadmap for a smooth progression toward graduation.

-Course # Title Prerequisites ENGR 600 ngineering Research Methods 3 CCEE 690 Capstone Research Project (non-thesis option) stone Research Project (non-thesis option) 3 ENGL 217 CCEE 695A Thesis I (thesis option) Co-req: ENGL 217 CCEE 695B Thesis II (thesis option) 3 CCEE 695 A CCEE 6xx Technical Elective I 3 CCEE 6xx Technical Elective II 3 CCEE 6xx Technical Elective III (non-thesis option) 3 CCEE 6xx Technical Elective IV (non-thesis option) 3
+Course # Title Credits Prerequisites ENGR 600 Engineering Research Methods 3 CCEE 690 Capstone Research Project (non-thesis option) 3 ENGL 217 CCEE 695A Thesis I (thesis option) 3 Co-req: ENGL 217 CCEE 695B Thesis II (thesis option) 3 CCEE 695 A CCEE 6xx Technical Elective I 3 CCEE 6xx Technical Elective II 3 CCEE 6xx Technical Elective III (non-thesis option) 3 CCEE 6xx Technical Elective IV (non-thesis option) 3

 The research methodology course is mandated by the MEHE.
 This course must be taken by all MS bound students.
-However the specific experiences organized around the general topics may be tailored to meet program's need.
-The description of the Engineering required course is described below.
+However, the specific experiences organized around the general topics may be tailored to meet program's need.
+The description of the Engineering Research Methods course is given below.

-ENGR 600 Engineering Research Methods 3(3,0) This course in This course introduces students to quantitative and qualitative methods for engaging in meaningful re search.
-The student, at the end of the course, will atta in skills in research intent and de intent and design, methodology and technique, format and presentation, and data management. management.
-Throughout the course, the student's ability to use this knowledge to become a mo become a more effective researcher will be developed.
-In particular, the student will be able to develo able to develop a hypothesis about a research problem and develop related questions; frame the pro frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a re search project; evaluate feasibility of research proposals s; and present data to support de cisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course in ntroduces students to quantitative and qualitative met hods for engaging in meaningfu I research.
+The student, at the end of the course, will attain skills in research inte nt and design, methodology and technique, format and presentation, and data ma inagement.
+Throughout the course, the student's a ability to use this knowledge to become a more effective researcher will be develo ped.
+In particular, the student v will be able to develop a hypothesis about a resea arch problem and develop relate develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research proble m; measure the effectiveness of a solution methodology; analyze data to make in formed decisions; provide techr nical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support de cisions in front of stakeholders.

-CCEE 690 Capstone Research Project 3(3, 0) A capstone co ourse requiring group work in one of the emphasis ar eas offered by the Department.
-T he project is to be carried out under the supervision o f a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
-Prerequisite: ENGL 217.
+CCEE 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminates in a formal written and oral report (refer to college guidelines related to gra duation projects structure and content) Prerequisite : FNGL 217